Bringing BI Training to You

 Bringing Broader Impacts Training to Your Institution

-Would your institution benefit from a deeper understanding of broader impacts?
+Would your institution benefit from a deeper understanding of broader impacts (BI)?
 Would you like tips and strategies for building partnerships and leveraging existing resources to enhance the impact of your institution’s research activities?
 Are you considering establishing a BI support office at your institution, but don’t know how/where to start?

 ARIS provides workshops and consultation on BI-related topics for a variety of audiences, ranging from one-hour to multi-day sessions, depending on your needs.